Christoph/MultilingualTextAnalysis/README.md

 languages = ['de', 'es', 'pl', 'ro', 'sv', 'uk'] targets = ['d_fr_eco', 'd_fr_lab', 'd_fr_sec', 'd_fr_wel']
 sampling = [100, 150, 200, 250, 300, 350,
-            400, 450, 500, 600, 700, 800, 900, 1000, 'max_pos', 0]
+            400, 450, 500, 600, 700, 800, 900, 1000]
 (Be careful if you use all parameters it will take a lot of time.)
 - Lines 264 - 272 train the MLP model on the sampled datasets and validate using the validation datasets.
 (Again be careful this step can take very long)

 ### Data

-The articles_dictionary_annotated_train_test_set.csv file is the sperate validation data.
+The articles_dictionary_annotated_train_test_set.csv file is the separate validation data.
 It was automatically annotated with the four dictionaries.

 The articles_manual_annotated_validation_set.csv file is the sperate validation data.
 It was manually annotated by native speakers.